Teages/gqfn/docs/index.md

 features:
   - title: Type safe
     icon: 🔒
-    details: Write queries with type safety and type hit.
+    details: Write queries with type safety and type hints.
   - title: No HMR side effect
     icon: 🚀
     details: No need to scan your source code, no code generation during HMR.